R O S E T T A S T O N E R E P L I C A S for sale

 Thickness: 27.900 cm

-Exhibition Pedestal Base Concepts
+Exhibition Pedestal Base Concept

 We also have another exhibition concept (designed especially for mobility...greater ease in shipping the replica & base to/from trade shows, for instance), attaching the Rosetta Stone replica to a black matte pipe screwed into the bottom at a very slight forward angle.
 The other end of the pipe will be screwed into a large granite-like resin base filled with sand -- or a flat piece of steel.
 We are currently working on the viability/stability of the base concepts and the pricing of the exhibition base ideas.
 We will also be developing exquisitely framed copies of the 1874 London Illustrated image -->